-- 99.9% of farmers and farm labourers who are part of Thrive, reported having access to at least one type of grievance mechanism; - 292 grievances were raised by Thrive farmers and/or workers of which 100% were reported as resolved; and - Regular meetings with farmers/workers or their representatives were reported as the most widely available grievance mechanism.
+- 307 grievances were raised by farmers in Thrive Supply Chain and/or workers of which 100% were reported as resolved; and - Regular meetings with farmers/workers or their representatives were reported as the most widely available grievance mechanism.
 Others used included meetings with unions, local NGO/government-led mechanisms, and telephone hotlines.

-Given how important these grievance mechanisms are for understanding and responding to rights holders, BAT continues to look at new ways to further increase accessibility and promote a culture of openness for the BAT Group's contracted farmers and labourers to raise human rights-related issues.
+Given how important these grievance mechanisms are for understanding and responding to rights holders, BAT continues to look at ways to improve accessibility and promote a culture of openness for the BAT Group's contracted farmers and labourers to raise human rights-related issues.